A Hurewicz-type Theorem for the Dynamic Asymptotic Dimension with Applications to Coarse Geometry and Dynamics: Applications

 \section{Applications}

 \normalfont

 An important corollary of most Hurewicz-type theorems is that dimension is subadditive over extensions of objects.
 Although there are natural statements of this kind that we can now prove for the dynamic asymptotic dimension, it is less obvious whether such theorems can be usefully applied.
-For instance, it is possible to construct actions by $\Z^2$ where the restriction to either copy of $\Z$ is minimal so that the action of the other copy on the quotient by the orbit of the first is infinite dimensional (because the quotient is very non-Hausdorff).
+Consider for instance, the action $\Z^2\acts S^1$ where each copy of $\Z$ acts by an irrational rotation.
+The restriction to either copy of $\Z$ gives a minimal action so that the action of the other copy on the quotient by the orbit of the first is infinite dimensional (because the quotient is very non-Hausdorff).
 Notwithstanding, we highlight two useful applications below.
-The first is that the dynamic asymptotic dimension does not change when passing to a finite index subgroup, which shows an additional aspect in which $\dad$ behaves like a large-scale dimension for group actions.
-The second is an extension theorem for the dimension of odometer actions, which will have further applications in the final two sections.
+The first shows that the dynamic asymptotic dimension does not change when passing to a finite index subgroup, which shows an additional aspect in which $\dad$ behaves like a large-scale dimension for group actions.
+The second is an extension theorem for the dimension of odometer actions, which will have further applications in the final section.

 For some applications, it is easier to directly produce a control function rather than bound the dimension of a map.
 In fact, this inspires an alternative definition for said dimension.